-Located near the exact center of Ohio in Franklin County, Columbus is the largest city in the state and 15th largest in the country, with a 2016 population of 787,033, according to the U.S. Census Bureau.
-The U.S. Bureau of Labor Statistics reports that Columbus enjoyed an unemployment rate of only 4.2% in December 2015.
+Located near the exact center of Ohio in Franklin County, Columbus had a 2017-2018 population of 787,033, according to estimates from the U.S. Census Bureau.
+The U.S. Bureau of Labor Statistics (BLS) reports that Columbus enjoyed an unemployment rate of only 3.5% in March 2018.
+The city had a reported $24.05 average hourly wage as of May 2017.
+Columbus was also reported to be No. 1 for job growth and population growth among the largest metropolitan midwestern regions in the U.S., based on data from the Census Bureau and the BLS.

 Find schools that offer these popular programs